mkk5/blum-bot/README.md

 ## Usage

+1. Install dependencies
-1. Add `blum_window.png`, `play.png`, `replay.png` screenshots into the `img` directory (need to detect game window, play and play again buttons).
+2. Add `blum_window.png`, `play.png`, `replay.png` screenshots into the `img` directory (need to detect game window, play and play again buttons).
-2. Open the game.
+3. Open the game.
 The play button should be visible.
-3. Run the script (`python main.py`).
+4. Run the script (`python main.py`).
-4. To exit script *press/release/scroll* any mouse button during 1s between games.
+5. To exit script *press/release/scroll* any mouse button during 1s between games.